The Garden Grazer

 Instructions

-• In a medium bowl, add all dry ingredients.
-Stir.
+• In a medium bowl, add all dry ingredients and stir.
+(For reference, 2 cups almond flour is about 224 grams.)

 • Line a baking sheet with parchment paper (or Silpat).

-• Gently press down each ball with a flat-bottomed glass to flatten cookie to about 2" diameter.
+• Gently press down each ball with a flat-bottomed glass to flatten cookie to about 2.25"-2.5" diameter.
 (I place a piece of parchment paper between the glass and cookie to prevent sticking.)
-Then press down chocolate chips or nuts on top (optional).
+Then press down chocolate chips or nuts on top if using.

-• Remove from oven and let rest on baking sheet for 5-10 minutes to firm up.
+• Remove from oven and let the cookies rest on the baking sheet for 5-10 minutes to firm up.
 Then transfer cookies to a cooling rack.

 Notes